-- 5. KU reserves the right to change the opening and closing dates of its classes, hours of instruction, equipment, facility, tuition rates, and fees.
-However, there will be no price changes for any student enrolled under the terms of the contract he/she signed. - 6.
-In the event of labor disputes, KU reserves the right to suspend classes until resolved. - 7.
-KU reserves the right to enact and provide notice or roles and regulations governing the conduct of the student while attending the school.
+- 7. KU reserves the right to enact and provide notice or roles and regulations governing the conduct of the student while attending the school.
 Violation of these rules and regulations will constitute sufficient grounds for dismissal of the student.
 Excessive absences or tardiness and lack of academic progress will also be grounds for dismissal. - 8.
-The student will be held accountable for all costs involved in the replacement or repair of any equipment or facilities which are damaged by the result of the student's abuse or misuse, or which are damaged as a result of the student's carelessness, including legal fees if necessary. - Notice of cancellation is to be mailed or delivered to: Registrar Kernel University 905 S. Euclid Street, Fullerton, California 92833
+The student will be held accountable for all costs involved in the replacement or repair of any equipment or facilities which are damaged by the result of the student's abuse or misuse, or which are damaged because of the student's carelessness, including legal fees if necessary. - Notice of cancellation is to be mailed or delivered to: Registrar Kernel University-Philadelphia